 You will be able to defer your repayments for up to six month and there will be a three month ‘check in’ point with the bank.
 Like Westpac, the deferred interest will be capitalised and when they resume, payments will increase slightly for the remainder of your loan term.
 You will still be able to redraw during the repayment pause if you have made additional repayments to date.

-You are able to put your repayments on hold for six months and interest will be capitalised.
+You may be able to put your repayments on hold for six months and interest will be capitalised.
 The bank will check in with you after three months and at the end of the period your minimum repayments will slightly increase to account for the increased loan balance.

 What do I need to provide to have my payments suspended?